Governance

 Disaster Prevention and BCM (Business Continuity Management) Activities

-Furukawa Electric Group, fully aware of its social responsibility, has formulated a Business Continuity Plan (BCP) and will work on Business Continuity Management (BCM) based on the following basic policy in order to minimize damage and continue business activities even in the event of unforeseen risks such as natural disasters and infectious diseases, etc.
+Furukawa Electric Group, fully aware of its social responsibility, has formulated a Business Continuity Plan (BCP) and works on Business Continuity Management (BCM) based on the following basic policy in order to minimize damage and continue business activities even in the event of unforeseen risks such as natural disasters and infectious diseases, etc.

 Furukawa Electric Group BCM Basic Policy, established in June, 2009